Science, Technology, Medicine, and Society (Residential College Social Science 275/History 285)

 - Medicine and Society (M)

-At least two of the student's three electives must be drawn from a single focus track.
-The course list shows which classes count for each track.
+At least one of the student's electives and the research seminar must be drawn from a single focus track.
+The list of approved courses shows which classes count for each track.
 In addition, students are strongly encouraged to take at least one upper-level course in a science, engineering, or medical discipline.

 Overlap with Concentrations and Other Minors